mahen2023/ai-task-manager/README.md

-# Project Name
+# AI Task Manager

 ## Overview

-This project is a full-stack application with a React-Vite frontend, a Laravel backend, and a MySQL database.
+This project is a full-stack application with a React-Vite frontend, a Node.js Express backend, and a MongoDB database.

 ## Table of Contents